-Answering the call of spiritual leadership and community bridge building, Archbishop Allen T.D.
-Wiggins, Senior Pastor of The Hope Church of Orlando, Florida, has established a reputation for delivering timeless messages of inspiration, salvation, and empowerment.
+Answering the call to ministry and community bridge building, Archbishop Allen T.D.
+Wiggins, Senior Pastor of The Hope Church, Orlando, Florida, has established a world reputation for delivering timeless, inspirational messages of transformation.

 The Hope Church was founded September 18, 1983, by his parents, Reverend Dr. R.W. and Beulah Wiggins.
 In October 2001, the late Reverend Dr. R. W. Wiggins officially passed the mantle of leadership to his son, thereby elevating Reverend Allen T. D. Wiggins to the position of Senior Pastor.

-Bishop Wiggins received a Bachelor of Science degree in Pharmacy from Florida A & M University and is a graduate of the DeVos Urban Leadership Initiative.
-He has also been awarded both an honorary Doctor of Divinity degree and a Doctor of Philosophy in Apostolic Ministry degree.
+Archbishop Wiggins received a Bachelor of Science degree in Pharmacy from Florida A & M University and is a graduate of the DeVos Urban Leadership Initiative.
+He has also been awarded both an honorary Doctor of Divinity degree and an honorary Doctor of Philosophy in Apostolic Ministry degree.

-A lifelong resident of Florida, Archbishop Wiggins and his wife, Lady Deborah Wiggins, are proud parents of five children: Michael, Brandy, Julian, Allen II, and Jonathan.
+Archbishop Wiggins, together with his wife, Lady Deborah Wiggins, are proud parents of five children: Michael, Brandy, Julian, Allen II, and Jonathan.